romanmurzac/DrivenPath/chapter_7/README.md

 ```

 #### Produce data
-In *VS Code* terminal run the command from below and it should start to produce data.
+In *VS Code* terminal run the command from below, and it should start to produce data.
 ```
 python streaming_producer.py
 ```